pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 }
 ```

-Instead of requiring a `clone()`,
-Airy can see that `main_point`
-is already borrowed mutably
-as the first argument to `offset_point()`,
-so the only way to reuse `main_point` in the same call
+The only way to reuse `main_point` for the second parameter
-is to clone it for the second argument.
+is to clone it or rearchitect our code.
-In that case, Airy can just do the clone
-instead of forcing us to add it.
+Airy simply clones it for us.

 ```
 fn main() -> Nil {